kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   a matching lock established by another claim.
 Useful for background or batch jobs that should never "poison" a clean device.

-If included, this field would live alongside `affinityValues` on the claim side (Option A: in `DeviceClaimConfiguration`, Option B: in `ExactDeviceRequest`).
+If included, this field would live on the claim side — either in the well-known structured parameters schema or as an additional field in the opaque config.

 **Filter ordering**: The scheduler checks `NeverSetLock` **before** evaluating capacity or key matching.
 If the device is unlocked and the strategy is